solid/notifications/README.md

 * [LinkedDataNotificationsSubscription2021](https://solid.github.io/notifications/linkeddatanotifications-subscription-2021) Editor's Draft.
 * [WebHookSubscription2021](https://github.com/solid/notifications/blob/main/webhook-subscription-2021.md) Editor's Draft.

-New subscription types may be added here, but there is no requirement to do so.
-Adding a subscription type to the list above aids in its discoverability by the solid community.
-We request authors of new subscription types to open a PR with this repository, so that the subscription type they have authored can be included in the list above.
+To add a new subscription type to the list, please create a PR including the name and the URL of the document describing the subscription type.
+The W3C Solid CG reserves the right to maintain the list.

 ## Diagrams